 The GDPR indicates that Personal Data is any information about an identified or identifiable natural person.
 This means that information is either directly about someone or can be traced back to this person.
 The fact that it must be a natural person means that data of deceased persons or of organizations is not personal data.

 There are many types of personal data.
 Obvious data is someone’s name, address and place of residence.
 But telephone numbers and postcodes with house numbers are also personal data.
-Sensitive data such as a person’s race, religion or health are also referred to as special personal data.
+Sensitive data such as a person’s ethnicity, religion or health are also referred to as special personal data.
 These are extra protected by the legislator.